 Testing Tb-161 for neuroendocrine tumors

 Tb-161 kills tumor cells at short and long ranges.
 Schibli’s study evaluates the ability of Tb-161 dotatoc to kill single cancer cells and tiny metastases in a pre-clinical setting before they proceed with the first-in-man study.
-Schibli’s proof-of-concept clinical testing of Tb-161 is being tested for the first time in humans in collaboration with Richard Baum, MD, PhD, in Bad Berka, Germany
+Schibli’s proof-of-concept clinical testing of Tb-161 is planned to be done in collaboration with Richard Baum, MD, PhD, in Bad Berka, Germany

 What is the role of radionuclides in PRRT?

 In PRRT, radionuclides are attached to octreotide to create radiopeptides like Y-90 or Lu-177.
 Radiopeptides differ in the type of radiation they emit as well as the depth of tissue into which they penetrate.
 Tissue penetration is an important factor since a certain range of radiation is necessary to kill tumor cells but not damage surrounding, healthy tissues.
 Learn more about PRRT https://netrf.org/peptide-receptor-radionuclide-therapy-prrt/

 Schibli’s study is made possible by a generous gift from the Margie and Robert E Petersen Foundation.
 If would like to support research like this donate here.
 To explore named research awards, contact us at firstname.lastname@example.org.